Lucien Lelong: Design

-Lelong did not actually create the garments that bore his label.
+Lelong himself did not create the garments that bore his label; instead, he employed designers who worked for him to turn his ideas into clothing.
 "He did not design himself, but worked through his designers," wrote Christian Dior, who was a member of the Lelong team from 1941 until 1946, during which time he created the collections in collaboration with Pierre Balmain.
 "Nevertheless," Dior continued, "in the course of his career as couturier his collections retained a style which was really his own and greatly resembled him."
 Other designers who worked for Lelong included Nadine Robinson and Hubert de Givenchy.